serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 ![aggregation with routing](/assets/img/sample/2022-08-24-data-aggregators/aggregation-with-routing.png){: width="600" class="normal"}

-### Pros and conservation
-Pros:

-Cons:

-### Responsibilities
+The convention now is that client applications will use this aggregator instead of connecting to sources on their own.
+Another convention is that there will be no other aggregator in the system that would connect to same sources.
+Not following these conventions will reduce the value of the aggregator.

-The responsibility of the aggregator is to make a bookkeeping of source metadata (data dictionary), provide the visibility into routing details (underlying sources, execution plan, latencies, datacenter hops).
+Since the aggregator service now connects to sources on its own, it will need to take some responsibilities that client applications would have otherwise.
+It will include bookkeeping of source metadata, providing the visibility into routing details (route execution plan, latencies, datacenter hops etc), providing metrics for routes.

 ## **Aggregation with cache**